This post originally appeared on UncoverOstomy.org.

 Dating sucked until I found Matt, the perfect match for me.
 (You’ve read enough on me gushing about him, so we can skip past how amazing I think he is!)
 We dated, we moved in together, and then we got engaged.

 Holy crap, we got engaged.

 You know how most little girls spend years and years dreaming about their wedding day?
 I did all that, up until I got sick.
 I stopped, thinking it would never happen for me.

 Would I have an ostomy leak during the reception?
-(Even thought it rarely ever happens to me.)
+(Even though it rarely ever happens to me.)

 How would I get to the bathroom multiple times throughout the evening in what will surely be an extravagant dress as only I would wear?
 (Even though I hadn’t even picked my dress.)

 What would I even be able to wear?
 Could I even wear a real wedding dress?
 I didn’t know.